 The Inflation Reduction Act (IRA) of 2022, signed into law by President Biden on August 16, 2022, includes \$369 billion in spending and tax credits for climate and energy programs over 10 years.
-It extended the IRC Section 48 ETC; extends the Section 45 PTC; extends the IRC Section 48 ETC; adds IRC Section 48(e) to establish a 10% bonus credit for solar and wind facilities; establishes the Clean Electricity Production Tax Credit; and establishes the Clean Electricity Investment Tax Credit.
+It extended the IRC Section 48 ETC; extends the Section 45 PTC; extends the IRC Section 48 ETC; adds IRC Section 48(e) to establish a 10% bonus credit for solar and wind facilities; establishes the Clean Electricity Production Tax Credit.